 2022 European Oil Refining Ports

-The spring of 2022 marked a historic moment when an unidentified foreign hacker caused chaos and disruption in the European Oil Refining Ports and Storage Facilities.
+In early 2022, a ransomware attack disrupted oil terminal operations across the Amsterdam-Rotterdam-Antwerp refining hub, one of Europe’s busiest energy corridors.
 As a result, the entire Amsterdam-Rotterdam-Antwerp region was affected in what has since been determined to be one of the largest cyber attacks ever seen.
-This sophisticated attack shut down numerous ports, resulting in supply disruptions worldwide, with billions of Euros being lost in the process.
+This ransomware attack disrupted operations at 17 terminals across Germany, Belgium, and the Netherlands, forcing tankers to reroute and delaying fuel deliveries across the region.
 Thankfully, authorities were able to quickly contain and investigate the situation while intensely searching for ways they could protect from similar attacks happening again.
 Though we may never know exactly why it happened or who is behind it, this incident is an eye-opener for governments, corporations, and bodies across the world who need an effective strategy against cyber threats so that their operations are protected at all times.

 2021 Colonial Pipeline Ransomware Attack